guigolab/LyRic/README.md

 - an interactive HTML table reporting statistics for each input sample, enabling easy and intuitive sample-to-sample comparison
 - a [UCSC Track Hub](http://genome.cse.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) to display output TMs, as well as various other tracks produced by LyRic.

- It is platform-agnostic, *i.e.* it can deal with data coming from both the ONT and PacBio platforms .
+ It is platform-agnostic, *i.e.* it can deal with data coming from both the ONT and PacBio platforms.

+{:toc}

 # Dependencies